 Listening to who's talking about you online is not an ego-boosting exercise.
 To know who is talking about your brand or your target topics gives you marketing power.
-If you can track your brand’s reach on the Internet you can discover opportunities for relationship building, cooperation, and link building.
+If you can track your brand’s reach through brand monitoring of social media and blogs you can discover opportunities for relationship building, cooperation, and link building.

-What to look for when tracking brand mentions:
+What to look for when tracking mentions of your brand or your competitors' brand names:

 - Check for a link back to your domain.
 If you find a link and it’s a Nofollow, decide if it’s worth contacting the site owner to request a Follow link instead.
-Unlinked ‘brand mentions' are an opportunity to gain backlinks and boost your website's SEO
+Unlinked ‘mentions' are an opportunity to gain backlinks and boost your website's SEO

 - If the case of a social mention, examine the tweeter's role as an influencer.
 Decide whether to cultivate a relationship with this person

 - Web chatter about your competitors.
 Create a strategy for getting involved in the discussion.
-Try to steal your competitor's thunder by creating a more compelling reason for the influencer to mention your brand instead.
+Spy on your competitors and try to steal your competitor's thunder by creating a more compelling reason for the influencer to mention your brand instead.

 Here are the top brand tracking and social media monitoring tools available to help scale your online marketing.
 Find out who's talking about you!